 - BUD 510 Mind and Its World II

 BUD 510 Seattle, WA: Beginning September 16, 2015.
-Live inclass semester format (weekly classes).
+Live inclass and online course in semester format (weekly classes).
 Instructors: Stuart Horn and Sandra Roscoe (Teacher in Training).

 - BUD 520 Mind and Its World III